eliotsykes/gitbook-plugin-markrundown/README.md

 ```
 </pre>

-If you're book is a step-by-step walkthrough of code changes that the reader should make, you can use a combination of `patch` and `run` code blocks to perform and verify the same steps.
+If your book is a step-by-step walkthrough of code changes that the reader should make, you can use a combination of `patch` and `run` code blocks to perform and verify the same steps.

 Here are some ideas to get you started: